TravelSizedLions/kleptool-package-manager/README.md

-# GAD: General-purpose Agnostic Dependency Resolution using Neural A* SMT Selection Heuristics
+# GAD: General-purpose Agnostic Dependency Resolution using Neural A* Heuristics

 What a banger of a title, am I right? 🤜💥🤛

 ## Abstract

-In this document, we'll explore the theoretical and technical challenges of implementing a language- and versioning-agnostic recursive dependency resolver using a novel formulation of the A* optimization algorithm.
-This formulation of A* will leverage Stochastic Gradient Descent to weight the linear combination of its distance and heuristic functions to learn an efficient strategy for bounding and traversing a configuration space of candidate dependency graphs.
-We will also explore how this SGD-based heuristic function mauy be implemented to fine-tune itself to individual user and project needs and patterns over time.
+In this document, we'll explore the theoretical and technical challenges of implementing a language- and versioning-agnostic recursive dependency resolver.
+I propose tackling this notoriously difficult problem using a novel formulation of the A* optimization algorithm.
+This purpose-built adaptation of A* will leverage a monotonic fully-connected feedforward network to weight a linear combination of repository features.
+This adaptive heuristic will be used to learn an efficient strategy for discovering optimal dependency graphs.
+After, we will discuss the advantages and disadvantages of Neural A* over traditional SMT-based approaches.

-First, we'll explore a rigorous application of the theories of A* and SMT involved in this design, followed by a discussion of their synergies.
+First, I'll begin by summarizing the general principles and purposes of A* and SMT solvers as background for the solution proposed, followed by a discussion of their synergies.
 Then, we'll formalize the dependency resolution process and end goals.
 After, we'll go on to discuss practical requirements for such a tool, including:

 - Building and maintaining the A* configuration space
 - The time and computational cost to cache and clone repositories